You say potato, I say potato. You say tomato, I say tomato. So what do they have to do with each other?

 If tomato crops are successful, they can earn money sooner and reinvest in other cash-crops like beans to further diversity their production and decrease dependence on the income from potatoes.
 In this way, farmers can regain confidence in lowland tomato production as a viable alternative to upland potato farming.
 We believe that in this situation, abundant tomato production can support farmers’ livelihoods outside of the biodiverse upper elevation forests of Mount Namuli while reducing impact on the forests’ resources.

-By further understanding the dynamics of alternative crops on the slopes of the mountain, Legado Namuli continues to develop specialized interventions that optimize water management and support a plentiful and dependable harvest for the communities of Mount Namuli.
+By further understanding the dynamics of alternative crops on the slopes of the mountain, Legado: Namuli continues to develop specialized interventions that optimize water management and support a plentiful and dependable harvest for the communities of Mount Namuli.
+A thriving future means thriving people in thriving places and this example of how tomatoes can be substituted in for potatoes is one small way to help everyone thrive.